10Nderitu/movies/README.md

-# movies
+# Movie Selector
-A React project for choosing your favourite movies
+A React app for choosing your favourite movies